Skip to Content

 Does Lavender Repel Bed Bugs?

-Lavender has a strong scent, and many people report that bed bugs seem to avoid areas where lavender oil is heavily applied.
-Laboratory research has shown that lavender oil can have some repellent qualities against certain insects.
-However, there is no evidence that lavender alone can eliminate a bed bug infestation.
+Lavender has a strong scent, and some people report that bed bugs avoid areas where lavender oil is heavily applied.
+Lavender oil may have some repellent qualities in limited situations, but there is no reliable evidence that lavender alone can eliminate a bed bug infestation.

 Key points to understand:

-• Lavender does not kill bed bugs or their eggs in real world conditions
+• Lavender does not kill bed bugs or their eggs in real-world home conditions

 • Bed bugs hide deep inside furniture, cracks, and seams that oils cannot reach

-Lavender should not be viewed as a solution, but rather as a minor supplement to professional treatment.
+Lavender should not be viewed as a solution—at best, it’s a minor comfort measure while you take real steps toward confirmation and treatment.

 How People Commonly Use Lavender